gadacz-aac/aac/docs/README.md

   ),
 ```

-Go ahead paste that in `SettingsScreen`.
-Save the file, hot reload, and look you you did it.
-Now, when the user interacts with this widget, it's automagially saved to isar, so you don't have to worry about that part, neat, right?
+Go ahead and paste that in the `SettingsScreen`.
+Save the file, hot reload, and look at you, you did it.
+Now, when the user interacts with this widget, its current state will get automagially saved to isar, so you don't have to worry about that part, neat, right?

-But how can I retrieve a value stored in isar.
-For that you'll have to use SettingsManager.
-When in doubt [obtain a ref](https://docs-v2.riverpod.dev/docs/concepts/reading#obtaining-a-ref-object) you can use it get an instance of settings manager.
-You might be wondering why can't you create a new instance of settings manager yourself like that:
+But how can I retrieve a value stored in isar?
+For, that you'll have to use SettingsManager.
+When in doubt obtain a [obtain a ref](https://docs-v2.riverpod.dev/docs/concepts/reading#obtaining-a-ref-object) you can use it to get an instance of `SettingsManager`.
+You might be wondering why can't you create a new instance of `SettingsManager` yourself like that:

 ```dart
   final settingsManager = SettingsManager();